Practice-with-Codes/ML---Machine-Learning-with-Python-Cookbook/README.md

     such as indexing, reshaping, applying functions, matrix algebra and statistical computation, enabling faster data processing and optimization compared to traditional Python lists. </p>

-#### ✅ Chapter 1: Working with Vectors, Matrices and Arrays in NumPy

 | **Sl.
 No** | **Code** |
 |:---------:|----------------------------------------------|